elisemlbr/IFBLH/screen2.md

-# SnapWeather - Il fait beau aujourd'hui
+# Il fait beau là-haut

-This weather app permits you to see the location of your friends and the **weather** they have.
-Just check your app and see instaneously what kind of weather they have.
-All you have to do is take a picture of the weather outside from time to time.
-People will be able to click on your photo as you will be too.
-After that, you can send them messages and meet new people.
-How fun!

-As in other social apps, you can add people as friends.
-You can add your real life friends or meet new peoples.

-The app is already available in 54 countries:
-- Belgium
-- France
-- The United States
-- Japan
-- And many others
+## The Phone App you need

+In this app, many functionalities can be accessed from the home page.
+When you open it from your phone, you will see a **worldmap**.
+In this map, your added friends will be disposed if their location is activated.
+You just have to click on their avatar and their picture of the weather will appear.
+From that, you can send them emojis, a fun message or you can even invite them to become your "friend" on the app.

+## Public or private
+You can chose to put your avatar on public mode or private mode.
+If it's in private mode, only your friends will be able to see your posted pictures but if it's public mode, every person using the app will be able to see it.

+ ## Travel the world with your phone
+You can travel the world and make new friends.
+Or just check your real life friends' weather to know if you want to visit them or not.